GriffGeorgiadis/NGDCoin_cryptocurrency/README.md

 A REMIX EXAMPLE PROJECT TO GET A BETTER UNDERSTANDING OF CRYPOCURRENCIES

-Using metamask and created on the Rinkeby Test nework
+Using ERC20 protocol and created on the Rinkeby Test nework

+Copied from ConsenSys repository, to create token using EIP20 token standard and Interface to use the EIP20 token

 Remix example project is present when Remix loads very first time or there are no files existing in the File Explorer.
 It contains 3 directories: